hpunetha/redis-jupyter/Readme.md

-Exploration of redis as a vector database for similarities.
+Exploration of redis as a vector database for finding similarities.
 This is a follow up for https://github.com/hpunetha/weaviate-jupyter where I used weaviate for finding vector similarity.
 In this repo, I have configured Redis with similiar use-case, i.e to find similiar images by using vector similiarity search in redis via langchain.
 The vectors are computed using Resnet18

 ## Setup Instructions